 We will be happy to advise you on the selection of your optimal housing material for your application.

-Advantages of the reed technic:
+Advantages of reed technology (reed sensors):

 - Non-contact, low-wear switching process

 - Cost-effective alternative to electronic switch

 General technical data